Herman Emmanuel Fankem: Early life, identities and crimes

-During his detention in France, Fankem signed a sworn statement during his detention admitting to having purchased the forged documents for 2,500 euros and claimed his true identity was Emmanuel Febibouon, born September 13, 1978, in Douala.
+During his detention in France, Fankem signed a sworn statement admitting to purchasing the forged documents for 2,500 euros and claimed his true identity was Emmanuel Febibouon, born September 13, 1978, in Douala.
 Fankem was released and failed to appear in court.
-He was sentenced in absentia to four months in prison and is still currently under an arrest warrant in France.
+He was sentenced in absentia to four months in prison; a warrant for his arrest remains active in France.
 His fingerprints were also registered under a different identity in Germany, which Canadian authorities claim they are "not permitted to disclose".
 The National Police of Cameroon have found no records of anyone named Herman Fankem or Emmanuel Febibouon.

-On October 28, 2012, Fankem arrived to Montreal on a flight from Cuba where he claims to have attended his girlfriend's sister's wake.
+On October 28, 2012, Fankem arrived in Montreal on a flight from Cuba where he claims to have attended his girlfriend's sister's wake.
 He reserved a room at a Days Inn under a different name and had $3,000 in a bank account in Montreal, where he was given a 10-day travel visa which he overstayed.
 The same month, Fankem and his associates allegedly began contacting potential victims by responding to their online real-estate advertisements.

-Seized cell phones after his 2013 arrest in Canada show text messages between Fankem and his friends and family, none of them addressing him by "Herman" but rather as "Emmanuel" or a diminutive, with his mother calling him "Emanu".
+Cell phones seized after his 2013 arrest in Canada show text messages between Fankem and his friends and family, none of them addressing him by "Herman" but rather as "Emmanuel" or a diminutive, with his mother calling him "Emanu".
 Friends contacted by investigators confirmed that Fankem was from Cameroon.

 Arrest in Canada and legal proceedings

-On April 9, 2013, Fankem was arrested by the Toronto Police Service in connection with a black money scam who, alongside 4 accomplices that fled, defrauded a local property manager out of $450,000 by claiming they had a large sum of stained money coming from South Africa and requested money for a chemical that would uncover the dye.
+On April 9, 2013, Fankem was arrested by the Toronto Police Service in connection with a black money scam that defrauded a local property manager out of $450,000 by claiming they had a large sum of stained money coming from South Africa and requested money for a chemical that would uncover the dye.
+Fankem had four accomplices in the scam, all of whom fled.
 Police believed that the property manager was not Fankem's first victim in Canada and Toronto police organized a press conference after his arrest.

 Fankem was charged with two counts of fraud and one count of personation.
 The charges were suspended and he was transferred to the Central East Correctional Centre by the Canada Border Services Agency for deportation to France, as Fankem insisted he was French and had no other nationality.
 During his initial immigration hearing, he claimed to be a French national visiting from England (where he claimed to live), complained about his detention, and requested to face trial on the fraud charges to "settle the allegations" against him.
-He requested diplomatic assistance from France numerous times, before refusing to meet with French diplomats once they arrived.
-He repeatedly refused any mental health assessements and questioning from Cameroonian authorities.
+He requested diplomatic assistance from France numerous times, but refused to meet with French diplomats once they arrived.
+He repeatedly refused any mental health assessments and questioning by Cameroonian authorities.